spatie/laravel-medialibrary/docs/responsive-images/getting-started-with-responsive-images.md

 }
 ```

-To generate the converted greyscale file with its [quality](https://docs.spatie.be/image/v1/usage/saving-images/#changing-jpeg-quality) reduced, and the responsive images simply add a file:
+To generate the converted greyscale file with its [quality](https://docs.spatie.be/image/v1/usage/saving-images/#changing-jpeg-quality) slightly reduced, and the responsive images, simply add a file:

 ```php